babar-raza/package-descriptions/apose.com/nuget/aspose-for-net/Aspose.Page.md

 // save result
 xDocs.Save(dir + "output.xps");
 ```
-### Convert a PostScript (PS) file to PDF
+## Convert a PostScript (PS) file to PDF
 Aspose.Page for .NET allows you to work with document conversion, such as; PS to images, PS to PDF, XPS to images, XPS to PDF and so on.
-The following snippet demonstrates the conversion of PS to PDF using streams.
+The following snippet demonstrates the conversion of PS to PDF using streams:

 ```csharp
 // initialize PostScript input stream var psStream = new System.IO.FileStream(dir + "template.ps", System.IO.FileMode.Open, System.IO.FileAccess.Read);